Finding Shark’s Teeth, Seashells, Sea Glass and Fossils

 - Take out large rocks that are on the screen to clear the area to see smaller fossils.

 - Many times, fossils and teeth get caught in curves around rivers.
 These are ideal places to search for larger teeth.
+However, never dig into river banks!
+It is illegal and destroys the water path.

 - We recommend going on guided tours for river sifting.
 These tours bring you to special locations that are known to have very good fossil specimens.